AriFordsham/GHCWiki/commentary/rts/cmm.md

 We use the C preprocessor on `.cmm` files, making extensive use of macros to make writing this low-level code a bit less tedious and error-prone.
 Most of our C-- macros are in [includes/Cmm.h](/trac/ghc/browser/ghc/includes/Cmm.h).

+For more information on Cmm (GHC's implementation of C--), see [the Cmm language](commentary/compiler/cmm-type) page.